 Thomas Berthold from Sonneberg Observatory looked into the original discovery paper ANErg 12, N1, 1949.
 He wrote that the paper contains just a simple discovery note that

-states the type as a mira star and the brightness range of 14.5 to >16.5 mag. p.
-He noted that Hoffmeister has evaluated the Sonneberg plates by a blink comperator and that he must have had the opinion that its a mira star based on his extensive experience and the apparent color of the star that was based on the evaluation of blue and yellow plates.
+states the type as a Mira star and the brightness range of 14.5 to >16.5.
+He noted that Hoffmeister has evaluated the Sonneberg plates by a blink comparator and that he must have had the opinion that it is a Mira star based on his extensive experience and the apparent color of the star that was based on the evaluation of blue and yellow plates.

 Taichi Kato noticed that DM CMa (GCVS type M) may be identified with a ROSAT source.